 Some of those who assert that works, as well as faith, is necessary for eternal salvation believe some scriptures infer that heaven (i.e., eternal salvation) is a reward for doing good deeds.
 One such scripture is Matthew 10:22b, which says, “[H]e who endures to the end will be saved.”
 However, if this verse is interpreted in the context of the surrounding passage – especially, with reference to verse 23, which mentions the return of Jesus Christ to Earth (His Second Advent) – it seems to apply to the physical rescue of Christians who survive until Christ returns.
 Support for this perspective can be found in Strong’s Exhaustive Concordance of the Bible, which indicates that, in many instances where the term “saved” is used in the Bible, it refers to temporal, not eternal, deliverance from danger, suffering, etc.

 The Bible does indicate that there are various rewards for doing good deeds, but it does not say that eternal salvation is one of these rewards.
 In fact, the opposite is true.
 Romans 6:23 and Ephesians 2:8-10 state that salvation is a gift (which is free), not a reward (which is a payment for something), to those who have genuinely trusted in Jesus Christ as their Savior.
 Rewards are “extras” that Christians will receive in addition to eternal life (i.e., salvation).
-The Bible infers that Christians will be rewarded according to the degree of their faithfulness to Christ, which includes good deeds they do for the glory of God.
+The Bible infers that Christians will be rewarded according to the degree of their faithfulness to Christ, which includes the good deeds they do for the glory of God.

-Verses that indicate Christians will be rewarded for the good deeds they did while they were on Earth are 1 Corinthians 3:14, in which Paul says to the Christians in the church in Corinth, “If anyone’s work . . . endures, he will receive a reward,” and Revelation 22:12, in which Jesus Christ states He will “give to every one according to his work.”
+Scriptures that indicate Christians will be rewarded for the good deeds they did while they were on Earth include 1 Corinthians 3:14, in which Paul says to the Christians in the church in Corinth, “If anyone’s work . . . endures, he will receive a reward,” and Revelation 22:12, in which Jesus Christ states He will “give to every one according to his work.”
 Likewise, 2 Corinthians 5:10 and Matthew 6:19-20 suggest that the rewards that Christians will receive in eternity will be determined by their good deeds while they were on Earth.

 Revelation 20:12-15 may also indicate that Christians will be judged according to the deeds they did while they were on Earth, but there is no mention of rewards.
-Furthermore, this passage is not clear as to whether those being judged in this situation are only those whose name is in the Book of Life (i.e., those who have trusted in Jesus Christ as their Savior), just those who are not included in the Book of Life, or everyone.
+Furthermore, this passage is not clear as to whether those being judged in this situation are only those whose name is in the Book of Life (i.e., those who have trusted in Jesus Christ as their Savior), or just those who are not included in the Book of Life, or everyone.

-As for whether or not good deeds are necessary to assure salvation, how could anyone know the exact amount or extent of such deeds that are required to remain saved?
+As to whether or not good deeds are necessary to assure salvation, how could anyone know the amount or extent of such deeds that are necessary to remain saved?
 God has not provided a standard that tells us when or if our good deeds would be sufficient for us to have eternal life.
 Therefore, if good deeds are necessary to have eternal salvation, no one could be certain if they have done enough.
 In contrast, scripture passages such as 1 John 5:11-12 state that we can know that we have eternal salvation.